breuerfelix/breuerfelix.github.io/_posts/20-03-01-inspect-python-api.md

 ```
 <!--more-->

-You could create a window where the user can select the function he wants to execute.
-Based on this function you also create a modal so the user can input the size and flavor or the desired room as inputs for the function.
+You could create a window where the user can select the function they want to execute.
+Based on this function, you also create a modal so the user can input the size and flavor or the desired room as inputs for the function.
-For every function you need to program a new modal because the inputs and types are different.
+For every function, you need to program a new modal because the inputs and types are different.
-If these functions get more parameters or the type will change the modals have to get updated by you.
+If these functions get more parameters or the type changes, the modals have to be updated by you.

-This is really easy if you only got 2 functions.
-Now imagine such an API class with 50 functions each containing 6 parameters.
+This is really easy if you only have 2 functions.
+Now imagine such an API class with 50 functions, each containing 6 parameters.
 I would not want to maintain that.

-I want to show you how to extract all needed information to build a dynamic view based on the given class.
+I want to show you how to extract all the needed information to build a dynamic view based on the given class.

 ```python
 # inspect is a default python package